website briefing

-Writing a website design brief is an essential first step towards creating your new site.
+Writing a website design brief is an essential first step towards creating your new website.

-Here we look at what your brief should cover, what your agency needs to know and the crucial questions to answer before you start.
+Here we look at what your website brief should cover, what your web agency needs to know and the crucial questions to answer before you start.

 A website design brief is simply a document that sets out what you want from your website design project.

-It deals with areas including what the site will cover, how it will work, how you’ll update it and how people will find it.
+It deals with areas including what the website will cover, how it will work, how you’ll update it and how people will find it.

 A website design brief helps to focus your thinking on what you really need from your web design, so you don’t waste time and resources later on.

-Your brief also helps your web design agency understand what you want, resolve any questions and give you an accurate cost.
+When you are choosing a web design agency, your brief also helps them understand what you want, resolve any questions and give you an accurate cost.

-The better the brief, the smoother the project – and the better the end result.
+The better the briefing, the smoother the project – and the better the end result.

-These days, every firm is expected to have a website of some sort.
+These days, every company is expected to have a website of some sort.
 But beyond that, why do you need a new one?
-What aims do you want to achieve?
+What website objectives do you want to achieve?

 Specifically, do you want to increase sales and leads, target new customers or promote new products and services?
 Do you want to build your brand’s profile or offer people a better source of information?